 How to Make Brown, Thin, and Crispy Cookies

-- Flour: All-purpose flour, which has a higher protein content than some other flours, creates a darker brown, crispy cookie, thanks to the Maillard reaction.
+- Flour: All-purpose flour has a higher protein content than some other flours.
+When used in cookies, it creates a darker brown, crispy cookie, thanks to the Maillard reaction.

-- Fat: Butter, which has a low melting temperature, allows a cookie to spread much more during baking than other solid fats, such as shortening.
+- Fat: Butter has a low melting temperature.
+This allows a cookie to spread much more during baking than other solid fats, such as shortening.
 Butter also contains protein, which aids in browning and crisping.
-For flat and brown cookies, butter is the choice.
+For flat and brown cookies, butter is the best choice.

 - Sugar: Using white sugar or corn syrup in a cookie produces a crisp end product.
 Corn syrup also browns more readily than some other sugars.

 - Egg: Recipes without egg will yield a flatter, crisper cookie with more spread.
-Eggs provide moisture for steam which leavens the cookie dough and the protein in egg provides body and structure to maintain that loft.
+Eggs provide moisture for steam which leavens the cookie dough.
+The protein in egg provides body and structure to maintain that loft as well.
 Cookies without eggs will be flatter, thinner, and crisper than their egg containing counterparts.

 Soft, Fluffy, and Light Cookies

 If you like your cookies more cake-like in texture, be sure to choose these ingredients.
-Oatmeal cookies and sugar cookies are often enjoyed for their fluffy, soft texture and utilize these ingredients to create that texture.
+Oatmeal cookies and sugar cookies are often enjoyed for their fluffy, soft texture and utilize these ingredients to create that.
 Here's how to produce these sort of cookies.

-- Flour: Cake flour, which has a lower protein content and is more acidic than all-purpose flour, browns less easily and creates more steam for a leavening.
+- Flour: Cake flour has a lower protein content and is more acidic than all-purpose flour.
+It also browns less easily and creates more steam for a leavening.
 The cookie rises, and the resulting texture is fluffier.

-- Fat: Shortening, which has a high melting point, stays solid longer during the baking process and therefore prevents the cookie from spreading.
-A cookie that spreads less during baking will be thicker, softer, and chewier, even without extra rise from leavening.
+- Fat: Shortening has a high melting point, stays solid longer during the baking process, and therefore prevents the cookie from spreading.
+A cookie that spreads less during baking will be thicker, softer, and chewier, even without any extra rise from leavening.

-- Sugar: Using brown sugar, which is more acidic and hydrophilic, retains moisture during baking creating a softer, moister end product.
+- Sugar: Using brown sugar, which is more acidic and hydrophilic, retains moisture during baking.
+This creates a softer, moister end product.
 When used with egg, the acidic pH of the brown sugar will help denature (solidify) the egg faster and prevent spreading.